november-golf/november-golf/README.md

 Hi 👍🏻 I'm Nathan.
 =======================

+> Lifelong nefelibata, plagued by fascination.
+>
-* 🌍  I'm based in the South West of England.
+>>🌍 based in the South West of England.

+---

+### The Latest:

+Just completed a 16-week intensive Bootcamp with The School of Code where, after learning the fundamental skills of Software Engineering, I worked on a software project as part of an agile team.
+In four weeks we designed, built and deployed IndyGo – an application to help local independent businesses connect with consumers within a walkable distance by offering Live Deals on an interactive map: https://indygo.netlify.app (Best viewed on mobile)

+---

-### At a Glance:
+### SNAPSHOT:

-*  versatile and globally-minded
+###  Been around the block:

-*  diverse background ranging from publishing, education, legal services, teaching and training
+> experience in publishing & creative services, legal services, sales, teaching and training.

-*  Experienced in roles from entry to senior & executive
-*  enriched by international travel
-*  currently learning and developing skills that will lead to a role in software engineering
-*  Curious
-*  a collaborator
-*  effectively communicates and works with team members to achieve common goals
-*  values co-elevation of team members and peers
-*  welcomes feedback and suggestions
-*  values diversity of thought
-*  contributes a perspective to problem-solving, and positive & productive team dynamic.
+###  Grew professionally:

+> with roles from shop floor (Aged 16 in The trenches of a low-cost supermarket) to senior (Aged 21 senior manager in sales, training) to board room        (directorships: creative services, publishing).

+###  Ventured forth:

+> international travel with a twist, experiencing life in other countries.

+###  Values:

+> diversity of thought, co-elevation & growth in all forms; ideas & creativity, problem-solving.

+###  Current personal Rabbithole:

+> Black Holes, Sailing.

+###  Current professional Rabbitholes:

+> Getting hired in tech, Better Algorithms.

+###  No.1 Fan:

+> Pair-Programming, knowledge-based circular economy.

+---

 ### Skills